-Sometimes mortgage lenders will retain funds if you're buying a home in poor condition.
-Find out what you can do if it happens to you.
+Sometimes mortgage lenders hold back funds if you're buying a home in poor condition.
+Find out what to do if it happens to you.

-Valuations aren’t always black or white - rather than simply approve or dispute the value, sometimes lenders will agree the value in principle, but retain some of the funds pending further work.
+Rather than simply approve or dispute the value after you have your mortgage valuation survey, sometimes lenders will agree the value in principle, but retain some of the funds until repair work is completed.

-If you need a mortgage, all lenders will commission a valuation survey to make sure the property is adequate security for the loan.
+When you’re taking out a mortgage, lenders will commission a valuation survey to make sure the property is adequate security for the loan.

-Sometimes, rather than simply state the property isn’t worth what you’ve offered, the surveyor will write that the property is potentially worth that amount, but will suggest a retention of a portion of the loan to be released when the work’s done.
+Rather than simply state the property isn’t worth what you’ve offered, sometimes the surveyor will write that the property is potentially worth that amount, but will suggest a retention of a portion of the loan to be released when the work’s done.

 The lender will then subtract £5,000 from the loan you’ve applied for, but they’ll release the additional funds once you’ve had the work done after purchase.